Socially responsible investing: History

 SRI had an important role in ending the apartheid government in South Africa.
 International opposition to apartheid strengthened after the 1960 Sharpeville massacre.
 In 1971, Reverend Leon Sullivan (at the time a board member for General Motors) drafted a code of conduct for practicing business in South Africa which became known as the Sullivan Principles.
 However, reports documenting the application of the Sullivan Principles said that US companies were not trying to lessen discrimination in South Africa.
 Due to these reports and mounting political pressure, cities, states, colleges, faith-based groups and pension funds throughout the US began divesting from companies operating in South Africa.
 In 1976, the United Nations imposed a mandatory arms embargo against South Africa.
 From the 1970s to the early 1990s, large institutions avoided investment in South Africa under apartheid.
 The subsequent negative flow of investment eventually forced a group of businesses, representing 75% of South African employers, to draft a charter calling for an end to apartheid.
 While the SRI efforts alone did not bring an end to apartheid, it did focus persuasive international pressure on the South African business community.

-The mid and late 1990s saw the rise of SRI's focus on a diverse range of other issues, including tobacco stocks, mutual fund proxy disclosure, and other diverse focuses.
+The mid and late 1990s saw the rise of SRI's focus on a diverse range of other issues, including tobacco stocks, mutual fund proxy disclosure, and other issues.

 Since the late 1990s, SRI has become increasingly defined as a means to promote environmentally sustainable development.
 Many investors consider effects of global climate change a significant business and investment risk.
 CERES was founded in 1989 by Joan Bavaria and Dennis Hayes, coordinator of the first Earth Day, as a network for investors, environmental organizations, and other public interest groups interested in working with companies to address environmental concerns.

 In 1989, representatives from the SRI industry gathered at the first SRI in the Rockies Conference to exchange ideas and gain momentum for new initiatives.
 The name has since changed to The SRI Conference which meets annually at Green Building certified establishments and has attracted over 550 persons annually since 2006.
 This conference is produced by First Affirmative Financial Network, an investment advisory firm that works with advisors nationwide providing portfolios specialized in sustainable and responsible investing.

 The first sell-side brokerage in the world to offer SRI research was the Brazilian bank Unibanco.
 The service was launched in January 2001 by Unibanco SRI analyst Christopher Wells from the São Paulo headquarters of the bank.
 It was targeted at SRI funds in Europe and the US, although it was sent to non-SRI funds both in and out of Brazil.
 The research was about environmental and social issues (but not governance issues) regarding companies listed in Brazil.
 It was sent for free to Unibanco's clients.
 The service lasted until mid-2002.